-Open State curators are bringing their ideas, energy and world class expertise to Open State.
-They are making sure Open State reaches new audiences, sparks collaborations and brings fresh ideas into action.
+Open State curators brought their ideas, energy and world class expertise to Open State.
+They helped ensure Open State 2017 reached new audiences, sparked collaborations and moved fresh ideas into action.

 Professor David Paterson

 Professor David Paterson is a specialist in strategic innovation, with extensive international industry experience spanning the business, government and social spheres.
 He is Industry Professor and Program Director of Innovation and Enterprise at the University of South Australia.

 Previously, David was Chief Innovation Officer of World Vision.
 In his marketing career, he was the Chief Marketing Officer of Medibank Private Ltd and World Vision Australia, and the Chief Strategy Officer of a prominent international advertising agency network.

 David also has extensive experience as a strategy and innovation adviser to senior leaders in the public, private and civil society sectors, including the United Nations, Department of Foreign Affairs and Trade, and the Adelaide City Council.
 He is a co-founder and/or director of several non-profit organisations, including Social Capital and The Bridge Project.

 Dr Eva Balan-Vnuk

 Eva completed a PhD in innovation and entrepreneurship at the University of Adelaide to better understand the business model strategies of non-profit social enterprises in Australia and is a Visiting Research Fellow at the Entrepreneurship, Commercialisation and the Innovation Centre at the University of Adelaide.